 Ro 12:18 If it be possible, as much as lieth in you, live peaceably with all men.

 1Pe 3:9 Not rendering evil for evil, or railing for railing: but contrariwise blessing; knowing that ye are thereunto called, that ye should inherit a blessing.

+Family